amplitude/itly-sdk/README.md

 [`package.json`](package.json) includes `bootstrap`, `build`, `lint`, `test`, and `release` scripts that call the necessary `lerna` commands.

+1. ### Setup

-1. Before building the first time, and any time you add a new module, you need to have `lerna` create symlinks for the local `@itly` modules.
-This allows you to develop against the local version of the `@itly` modules rather than having to publish them.
+    Before building the first time, and any time you add a new module, you need to run `yarn setup`.
+    This will install dependencies, create symlinks for the local modules, and allow you to develop against the local copy of the `@itly` modules rather than having to publish new versions for each change.
     ```
-    $ yarn bootstrap
+    $ yarn setup
     ```

+2. ### Build

-2. If you have already bootstrapped you can `build` instead.
+    If you have already run `setup` you can use `build` to compile all modules.
     ```
     $ yarn build
     ```

-3. Lint
+3. ### Lint

     ```
     $ yarn lint
     ```

-4. Test
+4. ### Test

+    By default tests will run against the source files
     ```
     $ yarn test
     ```
+    Built distributions can be tested as well
+    ```
+    $ yarn test:build
+    ```

-5. Release
+5. ### Release

     Authenticate with the registry, then run the `release` script to update the module versions, changelog, and publish them to Gemfury.
     ```
     $ npm login --registry=https://npm.fury.io/itly
     $ yarn release